-Construction and ground disturbance activities must not proceed until the locating and marking of the pipeline and any possible mitigating factors have been addressed.
+Ground disturbance activities within the controlled area must not proceed until the locating and marking of the pipeline and any possible mitigating factors have been addressed.
+Among other requirements, the person must also have written consent from Enbridge to conduct the activity.